modmore/docs/en/02_ContentBlocks/v1.x/05_Input_Types/Dropdown.md

 A value, which exists in the Drop-down Options, that should be preselected when the field is added to a page.

+**Important:** If your default value is **empty**, the dropdown input will use the **first option**.

 ## Defining the Options

 The Dropdown input type needs to have a set of options configured via the field properties.
 The way these are defined is very flexible.

 Here are the different formats which are supported.
 The _value_ is the actual value for a selection, and the _Displayed Value_ is what the editor sees in the dropdown.
 Both are also available in the field template.

 Each format is specified on a single line, separated by a line break (\\n).

 - `value==Displayed Value`
 Simple static value definition.
 Note the use of the double equal signs, this is similar to how you would define template variables.